• Skip to content

 Local Analysis of Quality and Outcomes Framework Data

-National QOF data files can be downloaded, and local analysis of the QOF data has been completed for 2021/22 and prevalence was calculated for each of the 32 GP practices.
+National QOF data files are available in around September to November after the end of the financial year, and can be downloaded.
+A local analysis of the QOF data has been completed for 2023/24.
+Disease prevalence was calculated for each of Hull’s GP practices as well as for specific groups as well as presenting information for comparator geographical areas.

 The diseases and medical conditions covered include (most are for all ages, but others are for specific ages):